 If you absolutely must shave, make sure you use a good quality razor and shave with the grain – not against it.

 Your skin can also become dryer in the winter months and often a little more sensitive.
-Make sure you are exfoliating regularly and keeping your skin well hydrated and moisturised.
-We have some very high quality and affordable exfoliating mitts available in studio as well as body butters, shower gels and exfoliating scrubs – all very hydrating and moisturising.
+Make sure you’re not over-exfoliating (this can increase dryness and flaking).
+Ensure you keep your skin well hydrated and moisturised.

 The next time you visit us, we would be more than happy to recommend a great routine for keeping your skin looking and feeling its best over the winter months.